fuxiaohei/runtime-land-docs/src/docs/index.md

 The API definition is similar to the [Cloudflare Workers](https://developers.cloudflare.com/workers/learning/how-workers-works) API.
 We will keep it compatible with Cloudflare Workers as much as possible with developing features in the future.
 :::

-## JavaScript API

-Read the [JavaScript API](/docs/js-api/) documentation to learn more about the JavaScript API.